Skip to content

 Frontdesk (formerly My AI Front Desk)

-The free tier and a $99 Starter make Frontdesk easy to trial, and it now markets a broader "AI workforce" bundle with voice, chat, SMS, and email touchpoints.
-For a business that wants to test before committing, the no-cost entry point is a genuine plus.
+The low-cost $20 Basic plan and a $99 Business plan make Frontdesk easy to approach, and it now markets a broader "AI workforce" bundle with voice, chat, SMS, and email touchpoints.
+Just note that only the $99 plan includes voice minutes, so the $20 tier is not a voice trial.

 The problem is cost at volume and compliance.
 At $0.25/minute, Frontdesk's overage matches Phonely's and is higher than Trillet's $0.20, so the $99 base no longer buys a cheap-overage advantage.
 A business using 500 minutes per month pays $99 + (300 x $0.25) = $174, against Trillet at $49 + (350 x $0.20) = $119.
 Frontdesk publishes no HIPAA or SOC 2 compliance and has drawn weak support reviews, so regulated businesses should look elsewhere.

-Best for: Non-regulated businesses that want to start free and value the bundled chat, SMS, and email touchpoints.
+Best for: Non-regulated businesses that want a low-cost entry and value the bundled chat, SMS, and email touchpoints.

 Per-Call vs. Per-Minute Billing: Which Model Costs Less?

-Per-call billing (AIRA, UpFirst) charges a flat rate per answered call regardless of duration, per-minute billing (Trillet, Dialzara, Marlie, Hey Rosie, Phonely, Frontdesk, Echowin) charges based on actual talk time, Goodcall bills per unique caller, and Smith.ai layers a $3 live-agent handoff fee on top of a managed monthly plan.
+Per-call billing (AIRA, UpFirst) charges a flat rate per answered call regardless of duration, per-minute billing (Trillet, Dialzara, Marlie, Hey Rosie, Phonely, Frontdesk, Echowin) charges based on actual talk time, Goodcall bills per unique caller, and Smith.ai bills per call (AI calls $1.60-3.00, live-human calls $8.50-11.50) on top of a monthly plan.
 The right model depends entirely on your call volume and average call length.

 Per-call billing favors businesses with long calls.
 If your typical call runs 8 to 10 minutes (common in legal intake, medical scheduling, or detailed service quoting), paying a flat $1.50 per call on AIRA or UpFirst beats paying $1.60 to $4.80 per call on per-minute plans at those durations.
 Conversely, per-minute billing favors businesses with short calls.
 A 2-minute call on Trillet costs $0.40 in overage, while that same call costs a flat $1.50 on a per-call plan.